Stalinist repressions in Mongolia: The Great Repression

 What followed was a spasm of violence that lasted nearly 18 months.
-Choibalsan's troika approved and carried out the execution of over 18,000 counterrevolutionary lamas.
+Choibalsan's troika approved and carried out the execution of more than 18,000 counter-revolutionary lamas.
 Monks that were not executed were conscripted into the Mongolian armed forces or otherwise forcibly laicized while 746 of the country's monasteries were liquidated.
 Thousands more dissident intellectuals, political and government officials labeled "enemies of the revolution," as well as ethnic Buryats and Kazakhs were also rounded up and killed.
 Some 25 persons from top positions in the party and government were executed, 187 from the military leadership, 36 of the 51 members of the Central Committee.
 Following the Russian model, Choibalsan opened gulags in the countryside to imprison dissidents, while others were transported to gulags in the USSR.
 As the NKVD effectively managed the purge by staging show trials and carrying out executions, a frequently intoxicated Choibalsan was sometimes present during torture and interrogations of suspected counterrevolutionaries, including old friends and comrades.
 Choibalsan rubber-stamped NKVD execution orders and at times personally directed executions.
 He also added names of political enemies to NKVD arrest lists simply to settle old scores.
 Nevertheless, even when he attempted to spare victims by recommending leniency in certain cases, NKVD officers often overrode his decision.

 End of the Great Repression

 Racked with stress, Choibalsan spent six months (August 1938 – January 1939) recuperating and consulting with Kliment Voroshilov, Nikolai Yezhov, and Stalin in Moscow and Sochi while NKVD agents and Interior Ministry officials carried on purge operations from Ulaanbaatar.
-When he returned to Mongolia, Choibalsan followed Soviet directives and had the highly popular Prime Minister Amar purged.
+When he returned to Mongolia, Choibalsan followed Soviet directives and had the highly popular Prime Minister Anandyn Amar purged.
 Choibalsan claimed he "had helped anti-government plotters, opposed their arrest, and neglected the defense of the borders.
 He betrayed his own country and was a traitor to the revolution."
 After a coordinated propaganda campaign, Amar was arrested on 7 March 1939 and sent to the USSR, where he was later tried by a Soviet Troika and executed.

-With Amar's removal, Choibalsan became Mongolia's uncontested leader, simultaneously holding the office Prime Minister, Minister for Internal Affairs, Minister of War, and Commander in Chief of the Mongolian armed forces.
+With Amar's removal, Choibalsan became Mongolia's uncontested leader, simultaneously holding the office of prime minister, minister for internal affairs, minister of war, and commander-in-chief of the Mongolian armed forces.
 Secured in his position, Choibalsan brought the terror to an end in April 1939 by declaring that the excesses of the purges had been conducted by overzealous party officials while he was away in the USSR, but that he had overseen the arrests of the real criminals.
-Official blame for the purges fell on the deputy minister of internal affairs Nasantogtoh, and his former Soviet handler Kichikov.
+Official blame for the purges fell on Nasantogtokh, the deputy minister of internal affairs, and his former Soviet handler Kichikov.
 Later, other henchmen of the purge were arrested and executed, including Luvsansharav, Bayasgalan, Dashtseveg, and Luvsandorj.
 Dansranbilegiin Dogsom and Darizavyn Losol, the last two living members (besides Choibalsan himself) of the original seven founding members of the MPRP, were also arrested.
 Dogsom was executed in 1941.
 Losol died in a Soviet prison before his case came to trial.